 We offer the following medico-legal advice when considering prescribing a potentially addictive medication:

 - Be aware of the relevant NICE guidance including CG113, CG115 and CG159 and also review the BNF's guidance on prescribing drugs likely to cause dependence.

 - If it is appropriate to prescribe a potentially addictive drug, clearly document the reason for the prescription, the alternatives considered, the duration of the treatment proposed and the side effects that have been explained to the patient.

 - Make sure adequate systems are in place to review the medication and that at each review the appropriateness of the medication is reconsidered in line with the GMC's guidance.

 - Be aware that patients who may appear to have drug seeking behaviour could have another underlying diagnosis.
 Make sure that you undertake a thorough history and examination and document this carefully in the medical records.

-This guidance was correct at publication 24/10/2016.
-It is intended as general guidance for members only.
+This page was correct at publication on 24/10/2016.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.